peppolautoriteit-nl/Invoice-Processes-Draft/Briefing/Briefing.md

 2. Describe how the Invoice Response message is to be implemented by Dutch Serviceproviders
 3. Advise on a pragmatic technical proposal for a phased roll-out of the Invoice Response in the Dutch market, with the end-result being a mandatory implementation for both sending and receiving Serviceproviders.
 This proposal should at least contain: which statusses are supported for which actors.
 4. Describe a workable process for the scenario where a Supplier uses different Serviceproviders for sending and receiving.

+## Remarks By Members Technical Working Group:

+1. Unifiedpost remarks (Frie Vanparijs): As the BLR/IRM is essentialy an indication of the acceptance of the end user (C4), It is strange that the implementation by SP's  is marked as mandatory, while for end-users it is marked as optional.
+I would say SPs should mandatory support it, but they can only generate it on behalf of C4's that also support it.
+Why? because of point 3. in scope of Invoice response (3.3.1): T_he actual invoice status lives in the customer ERP system and should be delivered to the supplier ERP system.
+Customer and supplier choose their own channel and format to exchange the invoice status to from their AP to their ERP systems._ In that sense SP's answer should reflect the status of the ERP system of C4.
+This means the SP can only support it when he sends an answer behalf of a C4 that does support it.